SimonB97/halu-detect-eval/README.md

     - 0-shot answer generation

 - hardcoded ratelimit for api calls at 50 per second (for FLEEK, additional rate limit for web search = 10 per minute)
+- first 80 samples of each dataset's validation set used

 ## General Implementation Notes